 - A slightly revised version of Walt Disney’s Carousel of Progress arrived at Disneyland from the World’s Fair in 1967, and it remained in California until 1973.
 Because of the attraction’s overt advertising for General Electric products, Carousel of Progress did not require a lettered, A-E, ticket to experience at Disneyland.

-- The show’s theme song, “There’s a Great Big Beautiful Tomorrow,” was written by the famed duo of Richard and Robert Sherman, who are perhaps best known for their musical contributions to Mary Poppins (1964).
+- The famed duo of Richard and Robert Sherman wrote the show’s theme, “There’s a Great Big Beautiful Tomorrow.
+The Sherman brothers are best known for their musical contributions to Mary Poppins (1964).
 “There’s a Great Big Beautiful Tomorrow” has been the Carousel of Progress’s theme song since the 1993 renovation; it had previously served this role from 1964-1973.

 - From 1975 until 1993, another song by the Sherman brothers, “The Best Time of Your Life,” replaced the original number.
-General Electric ordered the change because the company did not want guests to wait until “tomorrow” to purchase the products they advertised in the attraction.
+General Electric ordered the change because they did not want guests to wait until “tomorrow” to purchase the products advertised in the attraction.
 So, interestingly, the attraction’s vision has fluctuated between the future and the present during its long history.

-A Hidden Mickey is included as cloth on a mirror in the opening scene of Carousel of Progress as the daughter is getting ready to go out for a Valentine’s Day dance.
+Look for a Hidden Mickey as cloth on a mirror in the opening scene of Carousel of Progress as the daughter gets ready to go out for a Valentine’s Day dance.
 Additionally, a Sorcerer Mickey hat appears adjacent to the daughter in the third act as she exercises.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .

 Top 5 Tips for Walt Disney’s Carousel of Progress